What to Do Right Now

 • If you failed only one part (written or skills), many states allow you to retake just the failed portion — you do not need to redo the part you passed.
 Confirm this with your state's nurse aide registry.

-• Prometric administers the exam in Texas, Florida, and many others.
+• Prometric administers the exam in Texas, Florida, New York, and many others.
 Visit prometric.com to schedule a retake.

 • Credentia administers the exam in North Carolina, Georgia, Pennsylvania, California, and others.
 Visit credentia.com to schedule.